 There are various, but I must admit that The Place Brand Observer has been a great source of inspiration, with some very valuable case studies.

 Which sustainability achievements – or initiatives – at Príncipe are you particularly proud of?

-It has to be the “Water & Recycle project”, which is our brainchild and has become an example for sustainability best practice at UNESCO.
+It has to be the “Water & Recycle project”, which is our brainchild and has become an example of sustainability best practice at UNESCO.
 Not only did it improve the natural environment by removing 300,000 used plastic bottles from the Island of Príncipe.
-It also led to provision of potable water to the local population via 13 water purification fountains of “reverse osmosis” that we installed.
+It also led to the provision of potable water to the local population via 13 water purification fountains of “reverse osmosis” that we installed.